Donaldson hitless in Toronto return as Jays top Braves 3-1

+“I thought he was going to hit a grand slam,” Freeman said.
+“It was the perfect setting.”

+Instead, Donaldson popped up a curveball, a fruitless end to his final at-bat in a hitless return to Toronto.

-TORONTO (AP) — Justin Smoak homered and drove in two runs, Vladimir Guerrero Jr. had two hits and an RBI and the Toronto Blue Jays beat the Atlanta Braves 3-1 on Tuesday night.
+Justin Smoak homered and drove in two runs, Vladimir Guerrero Jr. had two hits and an RBI and the Blue Jays beat the Braves 3-1 on Tuesday night.

 Smoak hit an RBI single off Mike Soroka in a two-run first, and added his 20th homer in the seventh against Sean Newcomb.